CS 487/687: Introduction to Symbolic Computation

 Following directions

-The penalty for not following directions (i.e. submitting late, no hardcopy or no softcopy when needed, etc.) will be a 20% deduction, which might be applied to individual problems or the whole assignment, depending on the offence.
+The penalty for not following directions (i.e., submitting late, etc) will be a 15% deduction per day.
 Please read assignments carefully and follow the instructions.
 If in doubt, ask!

 Submission Logistics

-Maple code should be attached as a single plain-text file with the extension ".mpl".
-Comments should clearly indicate where the solution to each question or part begins and ends.
+Maple code code should be sent the course account attached as a single plain-text file with extensions ".mpl".

 Sufficient comments should always be included to make the code clear and understandable; at the very least, you must document each function with a brief purpose and a description of the input and output.